smart-chain-fr/SmartGitAnchor/README.md

-# FileHashDispatcher
+# SmartGitAnchor

 ## Overview
-`FileHashDispatcher` is a Node.js package designed for the automated computation and secure transmission of file hashes.
+`SmartGitAnchor` is a Node.js package designed for the automated computation and secure transmission of file hashes.
 It is ideal for integrating into CI/CD pipelines, where ensuring the integrity of files in a repository is crucial.
 The package generates SHA-256 hashes for files and sends these hashes to a specified API endpoint.

 ## How It Works
 This package works by scanning all files within a specified directory, computing their SHA-256 hashes, and then sending these hashes in a JSON payload to a designated secure API endpoint.
 It leverages environment variables for configuration, ensuring flexibility and ease of integration into various workflows.